dnndev/xmp-docs/form-builder.md

 <img src="./img/v5/form-builder-overview.png" alt="Form Builder showing the canvas with several controls and the Property Panel on the right" width="700" />

 In v5, the Form Builder has been completely redesigned.
 It's more capable, more efficient, and built around a keyboard-friendly workflow.
-You can build a fully functional, styled, data-bound form in minutes — and if you ever need more control, you can switch to the [Code Editor](code-editor.md) at any time.
+You can build a fully functional, styled, data-bound form in minutes — and if you ever need more control, you can switch to the [Custom Form Editor](custom-form-editor.md) at any time.

 ::: info Host Access Only
 The Form Builder is only available to Host (SuperUser) accounts, accessed through the [Control Panel](control-panel.md).